These terms and conditions are to be read in conjunction with applicable Mosaic Island proposals and/or statements of work (‘Proposal/SOW’).

 11.3.3. disclosures made to the extent required by some applicable legal or regulatory requirement.

-A person who is not a party to this Contract shall not have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Contract.
+A person who is not a party to this Contract will not have any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Contract.

-No variation of this Contract including any Proposal/SOW shall be effective unless it is in writing and signed by the parties (or their authorised representatives).
+No variation of this Contract including any Proposal/SOW will be effective unless it is in writing and signed by the parties (or their authorised representatives).

 14.2.
-A failure or delay by a party to exercise any right or remedy provided under this Contract or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
+A failure or delay by a party to exercise any right or remedy provided under this Contract or by law will not constitute a waiver of that or any other right or remedy, nor will it prevent or restrict any further exercise of that or any other right or remedy.

 14.3.
-No single or partial exercise of any right or remedy provided under this Contract or by law shall prevent or restrict the further exercise of that or any other right or remedy.
+No single or partial exercise of any right or remedy provided under this Contract or by law will prevent or restrict the further exercise of that or any other right or remedy.

 14.4.
 A party that waives a right or remedy provided under this Contract or by law in relation to one party, or takes or fails to take any action against that party, does not affect its rights in relation to any other party.

-Any notice to be given by either party to the other shall be in writing and may be sent by recorded delivery at its registered office (if a company) or its principal place of business (in any other case) and shall be deemed to be served 2 days following the date of posting.
+Any notice to be given by either party to the other must be in writing and may be sent by recorded delivery at its registered office (if a company) or its principal place of business (in any other case) and will be deemed to be served 2 days following the date of posting.

 Neither party enters in to Contract on the basis of or relying on any representation, warranty or other provision not expressly stated herein.